Generalized Energy Based Models: Generalized Energy-Based Models

 where $\A$ is the logarithm of the normalizing constant of the model w.r.t. $\BB$.
 Thus, a GEBM $\QQ$ re-weights samples from the base according to the un-normalized importance weights $\exp(-E(x))$.
 Using the latent structure of the base $\BB$, this importance weight can be pulled-back to the latent space to define a \textit{posterior latent} distribution $\nu$,

-Hence, the \textit{posterior latent} $\nu$ can be used instead of the latent noise $\eta$ for sampling from $\QQ$, as summarized by \cref{prop:sampling}, with a proof in \cref{proof:prop:sampling}. \begin{proposition} Sampling from $\QQ$ requires sampling a latent $z$ from $\nu$ \cref{eq:posterior_latent} then applying the map $\B$,
+Hence, the \textit{posterior latent} $\nu$ can be used instead of the latent noise $\eta$ for sampling from $\QQ$, as summarized by \cref{prop:sampling}: \begin{proposition} Sampling from $\QQ$ requires sampling a latent $z$ from $\nu$ \cref{eq:posterior_latent} then applying the map $\B$,

-\end{proposition} Therefore, the energy $E$ allows to distort the prior noise $\eta$ on the latent space to put more or less mass in specific regions of the manifold defined by the base $\BB$.
-Just like IGMs, GEBMs can accurately learn the low-dimensional support of data.
+\end{proposition} In order to hold, \cref{prop:sampling} does not need the generator $\B$ to be invertible.
+We provide a proof in \cref{proof:prop:sampling} which relies on a characterization of probability distribution using generalized moments.
+We will see later in \cref{sec:sampling} how equation \cref{eq:sampling_GEBM} can be used to provide practical sampling algorithms from the GEBM.
+Next we discuss the advantages of GEBMs.

+{\bf Advantages of Generalized Energy Based Models.} The GEBM defined by \cref{eq:GEBM} can be related to exponential tilting (re-weighting) \citep{Siegmund:1976,Xie:2016} of the base $\BB$.
+The important difference over classical EBMs is that the base $\BB$ is allowed to change its support and shape in space.
+By learning the base $\BB$, GEBMs can accurately learn the low-dimensional support of data, just like IGMs do.
 They also benefit from the flexibility of EBMs for representing densities using an energy $E$ to refine distribution of mass on the support defined by $\BB$, as seen in \cref{fig:image_samples}(c).

-The next proposition shows that EBMs are particular cases of GEBMs, as proved in \cref{proof:prop:ebm_as_gebm}. \begin{proposition} Any EBM with energy $E$ (as in \cref{eq:energy_model}) can be expressed as a GEBM with base $\BB$ given as a \textit{normalizing flow} with density $exp(-r(x))$ and a generalized energy $\tilde E(x)= E(x)-r(x)$.
+{\bf Compared to EBMs}, that put mass on the whole space by construction (positive density), GEBMs have the additional flexibility to concentrate the probability mass on a low-dimensional support learned by the base $\BB$, provided that the dimension of the latent space $\mathcal{Z}$ is smaller than the dimension of the ambient space $\mathcal{X}$: see \cref{fig:image_samples}(c) vs \cref{fig:image_samples}(d).
+In the particular case when the dimension of $\mathcal{Z}$ is equal to the ambient dimension and $\B$ is invertible, the base $\BB$ becomes supported over the whole space $\mathcal{X}$, and GEBM recover usual EBMs.
+The next proposition further shows that any EBM can be viewed as a particular cases of GEBMs, as proved in \cref{proof:prop:ebm_as_gebm}. \begin{proposition} Any EBM with energy $E$ (as in \cref{eq:energy_model}) can be expressed as a GEBM with base $\BB$ given as a \textit{normalizing flow} with density $exp(-r(x))$ and a generalized energy $\tilde E(x)= E(x)-r(x)$.
 In this particular case, the dimension of the latent is necessarily equal to the data dimension, i.e. $dim(\mathcal{Z}) = dim(\mathcal{X})$. \end{proposition}